Electrolysis: Faraday Constant & Avogadro Number.

 2H+(aq) + 2e- → H2(g) or 1H+(aq) + 1e- → 1/2H2(g).

 The experimental value for faraday’s number can be determined through electrolysis of a copper wire.
 A coulometer (a standard electrolytic cell) determines the quantity of electricity passed from the amount of metal deposited or consumed.
-However, coulometers are not in use anymore now constant current (I) sources are available and the quantity of electricity Q, passed is given by:-
+However, coulometers are not in use anymore, constant current (I) sources are available, and the quantity of electricity Q, passed is given by:-

 Q = It

-Here, Q is in Columbus when I is in ampere and t is in second.
+Here, Q is in Columbus when I is in ampere, and t is in seconds.

 1C = 1A × 1s